Euro zone yields fall on dovish tone from ECB policymakers | Business

 Euro zone yields fall on dovish tone from ECB policymakers

-Euro zone bond yields fell on Friday, reversing most of the rises from a day earlier, as European Central Bank (ECB) policymakers appeared to shift to a more dovish tone.
+Euro zone bond yields fell on Friday, reversing their rise a day earlier, as traders said European Central Bank (ECB) policymakers appeared to strike a slightly more dovish tone than on Thursday.
 Speaking a day after the ECB took an unexpectedly relaxed stance on growth and inflation at its regular policy meeting, chief economist Philip Lane and French central bank chief Francois Villeroy de Galhau highlighted risks from a strong currency, noting it clearly mattered for policy because it curbed price pressures.

 A fall in U.S. Treasury yields added to downward pressure on euro area bond yields.
 U.S. Treasury yields fell on Thursday after the government sold $23 billion in 30-year bonds to solid demand.
 Besides, volatility in stocks fuelled by concerns about elevated equity valuations helped safe-haven bonds as risk-appetite across markets abated.